• Skip to main content

 It was established to promote investment into the country from non-EU/EEA citizens.
 It has been well managed and supported by both sides of politics in Portugal.
 And this means it doesn’t have the legal concerns of other RBI and CBI programs that worry the OECD and EU.

-As of March 2021, over 25,000 people were granted residence permits as a part of the program.
-As a result, Portugal has credited over €5.7 billion from investment linked to the program.
+As of October 2023, over 32,700 people were granted residence permits as a part of the program.
+As a result, Portugal has credited over €7.2 billion from investment linked to the program.

-Some cool facts about the program (up to March 2021).
+Some cool facts about the program.

-• There have been 9,617 primary Golden Visa applicants and 16,372 family members.
+• As of October 2023, there have been 1,026 primary Golden Visa applicants and 1,432 family members.

 • The top countries are Brazil, China, Russia, Turkey, South Africa, and the USA.